Last updated Oct 19th, 2022

 If your customers aren’t hearing from you unless they are standing at your cash register with their credit card out, then they aren’t thinking about you any other time.

 You may be able to encourage more frequent sales and referrals by reaching out and engaging with your customers every once in a while.
-A birthday postcard, an anniversary coupon, or an email with a link to free resources related to your business will all be appreciated.
+A birthday postcard, an anniversary coupon, or a promotional email with a link to free resources related to your business will all be appreciated.
+While sending an email consider using DMARC setup to avoid being sent to the spam folder and sending only secure emails.

 But, how do you know when to reach out?